Spoke–hub distribution paradigm: East Asian relations

 In the context of East Asian geopolitics, Victor Cha says the hub-and-spokes paradigm refers to the network of alliances the United States has built individually with other East Asian countries.
 The 1951 Security Treaty Between the United States and Japan, the 1953 U.S.–South Korea Status of Forces Agreement and the 1954 Mutual Defense Treaty between the United States and the Republic of China (later replaced by the Taiwan Relations Act) are some examples of such bilateral security relationships.
 The system creates a bilateral security architecture in East Asia that is different from the multilateral security architecture in Europe.
-The US acts as a "hub", and Asian countries like South Korea and Japan are its "spokes".
+The US acts as a "hub", and Asian countries like South Korea and Japan are its spokes.
 There is a strong connection between the hub and the spoke, but weak or no connections between the spokes themselves.

 In April 2014, all ten ASEAN defense chiefs and United States Secretary of Defense Chuck Hagel attended the US–ASEAN Defense Forum in Hawaii.
-The meeting was the first time the US hosted the forum and was part of a US attempt to get the countries to strengthen military ties between themselves.
+The meeting was the first time the US hosted the forum and was part of a US attempt to get the countries to strengthen military ties among themselves.